jJosephM/SkyrmionDome/README.md

 Review spin transfer torque, then look back over spin statistics and reread Zhang and Li

+**The main thing here is to understand what is happening at the dome peak, and how/if this is affecting the single shed under the pinned current**

+## We're starting over!

+Use the proposal as a starting guide
+Make a new folder for this path
+Begin by verifying the height versus radius relations and their compatibility with material parameters Compare simulated material parameters with actual materials: try to use materials that are easy to manufacture in multilayers Look into domain wall width and skyrmion height/width with the numerical values of the material

 ## Checklist/Plan

 1. Double dome height and run current for longer